ceregousa/slate/source/index.html.md

-name | string | The name of the user username | string | The username of the user email | string | The email of the user last-logged-in-at | datetime | The last log in by the user guid | string | An identifier for users that can be used across apps status | string | `courses.course_manager.members.studied_via_lti` Student is connected to the course via LTI<br>`courses.course_manager.members.studied` Student has studied the course, but is not an LTI user<br>`courses.course_manager.members.invited` Student has received an invitation to join the course, but has not yet studied<br>`courses.course_manager.members.no_invitation_sent` No invitation has been sent to the user yet
+name | string | The name of the user username | string | The username of the user email | string | The email of the user last-logged-in-at | datetime | Time of last log in by the user guid | string | An identifier for users that can be used across apps status | string | `courses.course_manager.members.studied_via_lti` Student is connected to the course via LTI<br>`courses.course_manager.members.studied` Student has studied the course, but is not an LTI user<br>`courses.course_manager.members.invited` Student has received an invitation to join the course, but has not yet studied<br>`courses.course_manager.members.no_invitation_sent` No invitation has been sent to the user yet